happycube/ld-decode/README.md

 `ld-compress <capture>`

+For DomesDayDuplicator Captures (Windows Systems) simply drag and drop on

+`ld-compress.bat` or `ld-compress-nvidia-gpu.bat`

-Your .lds file will be compressed to an FLAC OGG .ldf file
+Your `.lds` file will be compressed to an FLAC OGG `.ldf` file.

 For CXADC and other 8/16bit captures use the following: